 GitHub ActionsNew

 Add Iris health checks to your CI pipeline.
-Every push and pull request runs iris check against your workspace — if any file falls below your configured threshold, the workflow fails and the merge is blocked.
+Every push and pull request runs iris gate against your workspace — if your code fails the gate, the workflow fails, the merge is blocked, and the failing lines are annotated directly on the pull request diff.
+Everything runs on your own runners; your code never leaves your infrastructure.

 What the workflow does